ThomasRoca/American-Community-Survey-Project/index.md

 More information about codes for states, county, population groups etc. are available on the survey web page, we encourage you to search for them.

 Finally, if you want to make many requests to the API (More than 500 queries per IP address per day), you will need to get an [API key](https://api.census.gov/data/key_signup.html) - free.
-The use an API key, add the parameter ``&key=`` with your api key at the end of your query.
+To use an API key, just add the parameter ``&key=``  - followed by your api key -  at the end of your query.

 ## 2. Example of query using Python